Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

                   the answer.
                 </p>
                 <p>
-                  The result was Dharma Realty - a platform built on the understanding that a home is more than brick and mortar.
+                  The result was REST-iN-U - a platform built on the understanding that a home is more than brick and mortar.
 It's an extension of your energy, your aspirations, and your destiny.
 By analyzing properties through the lens of Vastu Shastra and matching them with your astrological profile, we help you